NVlabs/FPSci/target/data-files/experimentConfigReadme.md

 * `ammoColor` sets the (foreground) color for the ammo indicator as a `Color4`.
 If applying low alpha values here, consider also applying these to `ammoOutlineColor` to create a true transparency to the text
 * `ammoOutlineColor` sets the outline color for the ammo indicator as a `Color4`

+#### Click to Photon Monitoring
+* `renderClickPhoton` controls whether or not the click-to-photon indicator box is drawn to the screen
+* `clickPhotonSide` controls which side of the display (`left` vs `right`) the click-to-photon indicator box is drawn on
+* `clickPhotonVertPos` controls the vertical position of the click-to-photon output box on the `clickPhotonSide` of the display
+* `clickPhotonSize` controls the size of the click-to-photon box as a ratio of total screen size
+* `clickPhotonColors` provides the mouse up/down colors for the click-to-photon indicator box as an array of `Color3`.
+The order is [mouse down color, mouse up color]

 ### Target Rendering
 * `targetHealthColors` sets the max/min health colors for the target as an array of [`max color`, `min color`] as `Color3`s, if you do not want the target to change color as its health drops, set these values both to the same color
 * `dummyTargetColor` sets the color of the "dummy" targets spawned between trial